bartoszbogacz/kartomat/README.md

 - Global player UUID that remembers the playerAvatar.text so that if a player joins his name is set automatically

+- Only send deltas of GameState to reduce traffic.

 - Multiple views sharing the same player.
 Change map of sockets from player->socket to socket->player

+- Abilityto reset game board

 # Nive to have